Proposed Local Areas of Special Character – 2025/26

 Welcome to to the Local Area of Special Character engagement page.

-The London Borough of Harrow has launched a six-week consultation on the proposed creation or expansion of three Local Area of Special Character (LASC) designations in Harrow.
-If you live or have an interest in one of the areas being considered you can learn more about the proposals here, and provide your feedback.
+The London Borough of Harrow launched a six-week consultation on the proposed creation or expansion of three Local Area of Special Character (LASC) designations in Harrow.
+If you live or have an interest in one of the areas being considered you can learn more about the proposals here and the recent consultation process here.

 What LASC designations are being proposed?